spig/grunt-ml-sync/README.md

 The path of the files to watch or file globbing patterns.

+#### limit
+Type: `Int`
+Default value: 5

+Limits how many document insert commands will be run in parallel so as to avoid overloading the database REST connection.

 ### Usage Examples

 #### Example monitoring an entire folder